Treats muscle spasms and pain.

 - Make sure your doctor knows if you are also using pyridostigmine (Mestinon®).

-- Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.
+- Tell your doctor if you use anything else that makes you sleepy.
+Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you drink alcohol, because alcohol also causes sleepiness.

 Warnings While Using This Medicine: